ldynia/git-workshop/readme.md

 ## Submodules
 I've never seen a project that would not dependent on some 3rd party software.
-With Git you can include someone else software using submodules.
+With Git you can include someone else's software using `git submodule` command.
 Submodule/Module is a reference to an external Git repository reflected within the software.

 Let's add our first submodule to our project